olefredrik/FoundationPress/README.md

 1. Solve a problem.
 Features are great, but even better is cleaning-up and fixing issues in the code that you discover
 2. Make sure that your code is bug-free and does not introduce new bugs
 3. Create a [pull request](https://help.github.com/articles/creating-a-pull-request)
+4. Verify that all the checks have passed

 ## Documentation